koalagator/koalagator/RAILS_UPGRADES.md

 # RAILS UPGRADES

-Here is some advice on performing rails upgrades in Calagator.
+Here is some advice on performing rails upgrades in Koalagator.

-When working with calagator there are sort of fours layers to consider.
+When working with Koalagator there are sort of fours layers to consider:
+Building the main app, Testing the main app, Testing Appraisal alternatives, Testing the Gem project generation

 1. Building the main app in the code repo